marpledata/marple-installation/README.md

 There are two product lines of Marple:

-1. **Marple Connect**, which connects to an existing database with time series data
+1. **Marple Insight**, which connects to an existing database with time series data
 2. **Marple Files**, which can be used to import data files like `.csv`, `.tdms`, `.mat`, ...

 Deployment files are respectively in `marple-insight/` and `marple-files/` in this repository.